codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 ### Identify application versions in different Environments
 Identify the version of the application deployed in different Environments to track the progress of the applications, understand the changes made, and ensure that customers are using the latest or most appropriate release.

 Codefresh does more than just show you the version of the application currently deployed in an Environment.
+Our UI provides intuitive diff views of Environments.
-You can also:
+You can:
 * View the charts (dependencies) deployed with the application and the release for each
-* Compare dependency versions with applications in different Environments
+* Compare dependency versions with applications in different environments

 **How to**
 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.